MicrosoftDocs/power-automate-docs/articles/share-guest-users.md

 A guest user must meet the following criteria:

 - Have a Power Automate license assigned through either the tenant that hosts the flow, or the home tenant of the guest user.
 To learn more about licensing implications, go to [FAQs about licenses](/power-platform/admin/power-automate-licensing/faqs#do-guest-users-not-from-your-tenant-need-a-license-to-use-power-automate).
 - Sign in and consent to Power Automate.
-To sign in to the guest tenant, navigate to https://make.powerautomate.com/?loginTenant=tenantID where tenantID is the tenant the guest user needs access.

 ## Licensing requirements